SekenderNaveed1/TOSCheck/README.md

 **Can I run this without knowing how to code?**
 Technically yes, practically no.
-If you can type `python -m toscheck.app sample.txt`, you’re good.
+If you can type `python -m toscheck.app sample.txt` and actually know what you are doing, you’re good.

 **Why the name “TOSCheck”?**
 Because everything cooler was taken.
 And I refused to name it something with “AI” in it.